mars0i/majure/doc/ClojureMASONinteropTips.md

 the Students simulation.

-These notes aren't intended to be self-explanatory to someone who's unfamiliar with Clojure or unfamiliar with MASON, and may be that there are errors below, since I'm not on expert on Clojure, Java, or MASON.
+These notes aren't intended to be self-explanatory to someone who's unfamiliar with Clojure or unfamiliar with MASON, and it may be that there are errors below, since I'm not on expert on Clojure, Java, or MASON.